sransara/speedscope-in-vscode/README.md

 ### From a Speedscope view jump to profiled source file locations

-- Ctrl + click on a colored block to open the associated file
+- Ctrl + click (Command + click on MacOS) on a colored block to open the associated file
 - Or click link to a file in the stack detail view

 (if relative path assume it is relative to the file being viewed)